wongpiwat/trust-location/README.md

 ## License

-This open source project, and the license is BSD.
+This plugin is open source project and the license is BSD.